 When you consider the full spectrum of Walgreens services, you have

-Our 73,000 healthcare professionals provide the most
+Our 73,000 healthcare professionals provide the most integrated and

-practitioners and physician assistants, to nurses,
+doctors, nurse practitioners and physician assistants, to nurses,

 priority for each and every one of your members, employees and

 It begins with pharmacy, but goes much further.

-Pharmacy and medication
+and medication management.

-delivers a greater continuity of care.
+profile system that delivers a greater continuity of care.

 confidential one-on-one services that improve adherence and

 disease management, leading to improved health and well-being.

 of vaccinations and specialized preventive therapies to improve

 outcomes by avoiding illness before it happens.

 Demonstrated, meaningful outcomes

 findings in a number of areas demonstrate Walgreens leadership role

 in providing positive healthcare solutions.

 Medically Underserved Areas (MUAs)

 - In a recent study of 2,838 Walgreens locations in MUAs,

 during the 2009-2010 flu season, providing a much needed access

 point for prevention.1

 - In pharmacies converted to food oases, the rate of influenza

-vaccinations increased from 15.9 to 28.0 per 1,000 pharmacy patients (increase of 75%).2 Expanding access and
+vaccinations increased from 15.9 to 28.0 per 1,000 pharmacy patients

-vaccination among pharmacy patients.2
+influenza vaccination among pharmacy patients.2

 90 Day Refills at Retail

 - Studies confirmed that patients prefer Retail 90 by a margin

 90 is as good as or better than mail.4

 - Patients who utilized an online prescription management

 compared with nonusers.5 Furthermore, patients who

 received additional pharmacist counseling at the beginning of

 enhanced pharmacist-led counseling program increased MPR by 27%

 (from 44% to 56%).7

 - Patients filling prescriptions at a worksite pharmacy, like

 therapy of over 30 days compared to similar patients using mail

-Oral Chemotherapy-Cycle Management Program (CMP)
+Oral Chemotherapy-Cycle Management Program